Overview

 Angina is caused by reduced blood flow to the heart muscle.
 Blood carries oxygen, which the heart muscle needs to survive.
 When the heart muscle isn't getting enough oxygen, it causes a condition called ischemia.

 The most common cause of reduced blood flow to the heart muscle is coronary artery disease (CAD).
-The heart (coronary) arteries can become narrowed by fatty deposits called plaques.
-This is called atherosclerosis.
+The heart arteries, called the coronary arteries, can become narrowed by fatty deposits called plaques.
+This condition is called atherosclerosis.

-If plaques in a blood vessel rupture or a blood clot forms, it can quickly block or reduce flow through a narrowed artery.
+Plaque in a blood vessel may rupture or cause a blood clot.
+These events can quickly block or reduce flow through a narrowed artery.
 This can suddenly and severely decrease blood flow to the heart muscle.

-During times of low oxygen demand — when resting, for example — the heart muscle may still be able to work on the reduced amount of blood flow without triggering angina symptoms.
+The heart muscle may still be able to work during times of low oxygen demand without triggering angina symptoms.
+An example is when resting.
 But when the demand for oxygen goes up, such as when exercising, angina can result.

 Risk factors